jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3c1.md

-+++
+---
+title: "Third Kind of Raw Produce"
+heading: "Part 3b of Digression 3c1"
+date: 2015-08-27
+image: "/covers/wn.jpg"
-title=  "Third Kind of Raw Produce" date=  2020-01-15 image=  "/covers/wn.jpg" description=  "Produce that can or cannot be multiplied according to demand.
-Examples are wool or raw hides, fish, precious metals" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3b2" linkbtext=  "Digression 3b2" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3c2" linkftext=  "Digression 3c2" heading=  "Chapter 11 Part 3b Digression 3c1" icon=  "/icons/smith.png"
+description: "Produce that can or cannot be multiplied according to demand.
+Examples are wool or raw hides, fish, precious metals"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="208" >}} The third kind is the produce which the amount can be increased by human industry in a limited or uncertain way.